kevinJ045/lulu/docs/macros/class.md

 ## Decorators

-The class! macro also supports experimental decorators for classes, methods, and parameters, allowing for powerful metaprogramming.
+The class! macro also supports experimental decorators for classes, methods, and parameters, allowing for metaprogramming.

 - **Class Decorators**: Applied to the class itself.
 - **Method Decorators**: Applied to a method within a class.